mlsc-apps/frontend-si/README.md

-frontend-si is fast, lightweight and minimalist frontend framework based on model view concept separating rendering from the data.
+frontend-si is fast, lightweight and minimalist frontend framework based on model view controller concept separating rendering from the data.
 Every line in template file will follow the same pattern:

 *renderer*\[@->*data*\]